-The evidence on the cyclicality of fiscal policy has been mixed.
-Using a sample of developed and developing countries, Kaminsky, Reinhart and Vegh (2004) find that fiscal policy has been procylcical in developing countries and but countercyclical in developed countries.
-Moreover, lower middle-income developing countries were found to exhibit the highest level of procylicality.
-In a sample of 49 countries, Manasse (2006) modelled fiscal rule as a dummy variable to explain the primary deficit, along with the output gap, public debt to GDP and other control variables.
+The jury is still out on the effects of fiscal rules, as the evidence has been mixed.
+In a sample of 49 countries, Manasse (2006) modeled fiscal rule as a dummy variable to explain the primary deficit, along with the output gap, public debt to GDP and other control variables.
 He finds that fiscal policy is weakly procyclical and that the presence of a fiscal rule makes it more countercyclical.
-In separate studies for 99 countries and for US States, Fatàs and Mihow (2003, 2006) and Fatàs (2006) find that government spending is an important source of volatility and for US states, budgetary restrictions are associated with lower expenditure volatility.
-However, Jaimovich and Panizza (2006) using instrumental variables to correct for the endogeniety between fiscal policy and GDP growth, find that in developed countries, fiscal policy is countercyclical and the procyclical behaviour for developing countries is non-existent, contrary to earlier studies.
+In separate studies for 99 countries and for US States, Fatâs and Mihow (2003, 2006) find that government spending is an important source of volatility and for US states, budgetary restrictions are associated with lower expenditure volatility.
+However, Jaimovich and Pinazza (2006) using instrumental variables to correct for the endogeniety between fiscal policy and GDP growth, find that in developed countries fiscal policy is countercyclical and the procyclical behavior for developing countries is non-existent, contrary to earlier studies.

 Tests of the structural balance rule are even fewer and more difficult to implement because only a few countries have adopted such rules.
 Dos Reis and Guerson (2006) tried to shed some light on this by simulating a structural balance expenditure rule for five Latin American countries using a vector autoregression (VAR) framework.
-They find that if expenditure were set at a fixed percentage of long-run (structural) government revenue, the volatility of output would always be lower.
+The find that if expenditure is set at a fixed percentage of long-run (structural) government revenue, the volatility of output would always be lower.
 While the VAR framework is based on past data (ignoring the future implications of the rule) and assumes that the elasticities are constant, it provides useful pointers about the effects of structural balance rules.